-Leicester has also been named as one of the country’s top property hotspots in the last year, with a vibrant housing market and an average house price of £162,000 (February 2017).
-Leicestershire and Rutland also have a lot to offer, with Blaby village placed in the top 5 of places to live in the UK for people in their 20’s, according to TV show UK’s Best Place to Live (March 2017).
+Properties in Leicestershire had an overall average price of £265,242 over the last year according to Rightmove (2023).
+Leicestershire and Rutland has a lot to offer, with Blaby village placed in the top 5 of places to live in the UK for people in their 20’s, according to TV show UK’s Best Place to Live (March 2017).

 Leicester also boasts excellent transport links from several bus companies, plus a large train station serving many minor lines and several major lines, including London, Sheffield and Birmingham.
 East Midlands Airport is just 19 miles from the city centre and flies direct to many major cities, including Dublin, Edinburgh and Glasgow.
 Major airports are not far away, with Birmingham International just one hour away by car, and Heathrow just over 2 hours away.

 Leicester City centre has a lot to offer.
-Shoppers can enjoy Highcross which includes a range of high street stores and food chains alongside a large cinema, whilst the historic St Martins and Leicester Lanes are just a few minutes’ walk from the city centre, featuring many individual shops, boutiques and restaurants.
+Shoppers can enjoy the Highcross, which includes a range of high street stores and food chains alongside a large cinema, whilst the historic St Martins Square and Leicester Lanes are just a few minutes’ walk from the city centre, featuring many individual shops, boutiques and restaurants.

-Nightlife is also widely enjoyed in Leicester, with a great live music scene at smaller venues such as Firebug and The Shed sitting alongside the O2 Academy and De Montfort Hall, which host a wide range of music and comedy acts, previously including acts such as Oasis and Radiohead.
+Nightlife is also widely enjoyed in Leicester, with a great live music scene at smaller venues such as Firebug and The Shed sitting alongside De Montfort Hall and The Curve Theatre, which host a wide range of music and comedy acts.
 There’s also a plethora of nightclubs, cocktail jaunts and cosy pubs, meaning everyone will find something to enjoy.